Thomas M. Featherston, Jr.

 Some of Featherston's most high-profile work has been on Texas legislation that deals with the subjects he teaches-marital property and trusts and estates.
 In the 1980s, he served as chairman of the State Bar committee tasked to revise the Texas guardianship statutes.
 In the 1990s, he served as chairman of the committee that revised the claims procedures of the Texas Probate Code.

-Recently, he co-chaired the State Bar's cooperative efforts with the Texas Legislature's Legislative Council in re-codifying the Texas Probate Code, the first and most comprehensive change in the statutory law affecting decedents' estates in more than 50 years.
+More recently, he co-chaired the State Bar's cooperative efforts with the Texas Legislature's Legislative Council in re-codifying the Texas Probate Code, the first and most comprehensive change in the statutory law affecting decedents' estates in more than 50 years.
 Featherston also provided oversight for two bar committees charged with drafting new substantive law legislation in the area of probate court venue and jurisdiction and independent administration and served as the academic resource for the Texas Legislative Council as issues were raised during the non-substantive new probate code drafting process.
-The new Texas Estates Code will go into effect in 2014.
+The new Texas Estates Code went into effect in 2014.

-Featherston also participates in committee work for the American Bar Association, where he served on the governing council of the Real Property, Trust and Estate Law Section and currently serves on its planning committee.
+Featherston also participates in committee work for the American Bar Association, where he served on the governing council of the Real Property, Trust and Estate Law Section.
 He also has served as the Trusts and Estates editor of Probate & Property, the section's magazine, since 1999.

 Since 2009 he has served on the faculty of the annual Skills Training for Estate Planners program sponsored by the Real Property, Trust Estate Law Section of the American Bar Association.
 This week long program held in New York City is designed to assist practicing lawyers from around the country transition into the estate planning practice.
 Professor Featherston typically lectures for two-three hours during the week on a variety of topics such as how the federal transfer tax system operates, what lawyers in common law states need to know about community property and professional responsibility issues.
 While participating in the 2011 program, Professor Featherston and his wife attended the Yankees game when Derek Jeter got his 3,000th hit.